-Legendary Irish writer Brendan Behan, responsible for some of the best-known and most wise quotes was born on this day, Feb 9, in 1923.
+Legendary Irish writer Brendan Behan, responsible for some of the best-known and most wise quotes died on this day, March 20, in 1964.

 During his time in prison, he studied and become a fluent Irish speaker, writing his works in both Irish and English.
 He was released from prison as part of a general amnesty given by the Fianna Fáil government in 1946, Behan moved between homes in Dublin, Kerry, and Connemara and also resided in Paris for a period.

 In 1954, Behan's first play “The Quare Fellow” was produced in Dublin.
 It was well received and the 1956 production of the same play at Joan Littlewood's Theatre Workshop in Stratford, London, gained Behan a wider reputation.

 In 1958, Behan's play in the Irish language “An Giall” had its debut at Dublin's Damer Theatre.
 Later, “ The Hostage”, Behan's English-language adaptation of “An Giall,” had great success internationally.
 Behan's autobiographical novel, “Borstal Boy,” was published the same year and became a worldwide best-seller.

 He married Beatrice Ffrench-Salkeld in 1955.

 His reputation also grew due to a famous drunken interview on BBC television, however.
 Behan was known for his drinking problem, which resulted in him suffering from diabetes, which ultimately resulted in his death on March 20, 1964.
 He was given an IRA guard of honor which escorted his coffin and it was described by several newspapers as the biggest funeral since those of Michael Collins and Charles Stewart Parnell.

 In celebration of the birth of one of Ireland's greatest characters, here are some of Behan's best quotes: